wngo1337/neoquestII-auto/README.md

 This is an automated game player and very obviously not permitted by site rules.
 Use at your own risk, as I will not be held liable if you get iced!
 Use sensibly, and take breaks between usages.

-By the way, this is functional but has its share of issues.
-85% of the time, it works 100% of the time.
+By the way, this is very much a work in progress, and it is quite fragile since it relies on pretty specific HTML element patterns in some cases.
+I would say 85% of the time, it works 100% of the time.
 Sometimes the Neopets site may hiccup and submit actions more than once, causing desync between the program and your game.
+That's the nature of using UI automation libraries I guess.
 Make sure the site is stable and try to **play during off-peak hours** with a **stable internet connection** for best results.
 If your connection drops, good luck finding your way back to the next starting point.